Home > Basics > What Are Hard Skills? Definition and Examples

 Marketing Skills

-Hard skills for marketing may include specific programs and platforms needed to track or create various marketing materials.
-Marketing skills can also involve being able to communicate effectively in writing, though.
+Hard skills for marketing include the familiarity with specific programs and platforms needed to track or create marketing materials and campaigns.
+Marketing skills also involve being able to communicate effectively and persuasively.

 Examples of marketing skills include: